hkotek/hkotek.com/publications.md

 ------------------

 To appear
-: Erlewine, Michael Yoshitaka and Hadas Kotek. **Relative pronoun pied-piping, the structure of which informs the analysis of relative clauses**. *Proceedings of CLS 51*.
+: Erlewine, Michael Yoshitaka and Hadas Kotek. [**The structure and interpretation of non-restrictive relatives: Evidence from relative pronoun pied-piping**](Erlewine_Kotek-cls51.pdf). *Proceedings of CLS 51*.

 2014
 : Hisagi, Miwako, Valerie L. Shafer, Shigeru Miyagawa, Hadas Kotek, Ayaka Sugawara, and Dimitrios Pantazis. [**Perception of Japanese vowel contrasts by L1 and L2 learners of Japanese: An EEG study**](Kotek-FAJL-procedings.pdf). *MIT Working Papers in Linguistics #73: Proceedings of FAJL 7 (Formal Approaches to Japanese Linguistics)*, pp. 45-55.